 For some patients that have presbyopia and need correction for distance vision as well, one option is monovision.
 Monovision is a contact lens fitting process in which you wear a contact lens in one eye for distance vision and the other contact lens of your other eye for near vision.
 Another option is multifocal contact lenses.
 In this contact lens fitting process, both eyes are usually fit for distance vision and both eyes are used for near at the same time.
 Both contact lens fitting options usually take about one week for the brain and the eyes to adjust.

-If you have one of these conditions or find contact lens wear difficult for another reason, speak to Dr. Lim.
+If you have one of these conditions or find contact lens wear difficult for another reason, speak to your eye doctor.
 As technology improves there are more and more options for hard to fit contact lens patients to benefit from the comfort and convenience of contact lens use.